beach camping

 • Leave your tent fly on during the day.
 Take it off for even a few hours and everything inside will be covered with sand and salt spray.

-• And before you pitch, smooth out the sand around the area you’ll be sleeping.
-You make think sand is soft, but one big lumpy mound in the middle of your back won’t feel so soft at midnight.
+• Before you pitch, smooth out the sand around the area you’ll be sleeping.
+You may think sand is soft, but one big lumpy mound in the middle of your back won’t feel so soft at midnight.

 • Be wary of tides.
 Don’t just show up at the beach, pitch your tent, and call it a day.
 You could be in for a very soggy surprise if the tide comes in in the middle of the night and floods your tent.
 So check tide charts, or at the very least, look to see where the line of seaweed is on the sand from the last high tide and plan to camp at least as far from the water as that.